hohlb/text-summarizer/README.md

 If you see no (error) messages, the installation went well.

-### Rebuild the database (optional)
+### Build the database
-You can delete the existing SQLite database `summaries.db` at any time and rebuild it using:
 ```bash
 python ./scripts/create_database.py
 ```
+This SQLite database holds the summaries and their `document_id`.
+You can delete the database at any time and rebuild it using this script.

 ## Serve the REST API
 Run